 With all of this content, you’d think Jackboy would be done for the year.
 But that isn’t the case.
 The Sniper Gang artist plans to release a deluxe version of Living in History on November 13.

-If fans are still hungry, not to worry — Jackboy says he may drop an EP, a collaboration project, or a deluxe of Jackboy.
-He’s still not sure, but ambition coats his voice as he discusses the possibilities.
+If fans are still hungry, not to worry — Jackboy said he may drop an EP, a collaboration project or a deluxe of Jackboy.
+He’s still not sure, but he ambitiously discusses the possibilities.

 This story first appeared in Miami New Times.